 If there’s moisture in your gasoline cylinder, you’ll want to empty the tank and fill it up with a fresh batch of gasoline that can support proper ignition.
 If a faulty gas cap caused the moisture present in the gas tank, you should also consider replacing the cap with a new one as well.
-This will prevent vapor lock inside the fuel cylinder in future.
+This will prevent vapor lock inside the fuel cylinder in the future.

 Fix mower sputtering caused by a clogged carburetor